Women in Belmont County History

 Kathy Crumbley - Belmont County Sheriff

 Kathy Crumbley, elected Belmont County Sheriff in 1976, was America's first female to win a sheriff's race while having competition in the primary and general elections.
 She appeared on the "Johnny Carson Show," "Hee Haw" and the "Mike Douglas Show”.
 Paramount signed Crumbley as technical adviser for a proposed TV series based on her exploits.
 The tentative title was "Walking Broad".
 There was even a song, "The Lady Sheriff of Belmont County" written and recorded about her.
 You can learn more about Crumbley, the history of sheriffs in Belmont County, and the history of the area at the Belmont County Heritage Museum in St. Clairsville.
 Crumbley was not the first female sheriff of Belmont County.
-That was Mary K. Dunfee who filled in for her husband after his death while on duty in 1926.
+That was May K. Dunfee who filled in for her husband after his death while on duty in 1926.
 She finished out his term from 1926 to 1927.
 This was common at the time.
 The sheriff’s wife also took care of any female prisoners and served as “matron”, being responsible for feeding prisoners and staff.

-May Louise Hinton-Wykle -pioneering African American nurse and educator
+May Louise Hinton-Wykle -Pioneering Nurse and Educator

-May Hinton Wykle (PhD, RN, FAAN, FGSA) is an American nurse, gerontologist, nursing educator, researcher, and the first African-American Marvin E. and Ruth Durr Denekas Endowed Chair at the Frances Payne Bolton School of Nursing of Case Western Reserve University Frances Payne Bolton School of Nursing.
+May Hinton Wykle (PhD, RN, FAAN, FGSA) is an American nurse, gerontologist, nursing educator, researcher, and the first African American Marvin E. and Ruth Durr Denekas Endowed Chair at the Frances Payne Bolton School of Nursing of Case Western Reserve University Frances Payne Bolton School of Nursing.
 In 2011 she was inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame.
 Her honors and accolades are too numerous to mention here.

-She was born February 11, 1934 in Martins Ferry, Ohio and graduated from Mount Pleasant High School.
-She earned her nursing diploma in 1956 at the Ruth Brant School of Nursing in Martins Ferry, where she was the school's first African-American student.
+She was born February 11, 1934, in Martins Ferry, Ohio and graduated from Mount Pleasant High School.
+She earned her nursing diploma in 1956 at the Ruth Brant School of Nursing in Martins Ferry, where she was the school's first African American student.

 After graduating, Wykle worked as a staff nurse at the Cleveland Psychiatric Institute.
 There, she gained experience as a head nurse and later, a supervisor.
 In 1962, she pursued her bachelor's degree in nursing, then returned to the Cleveland Psychiatric Institute as an instructor and director of nursing education.
 In 1969, Wykle went back to Case Western Reserve University to earn her master's degree in psychiatric nursing and her PhD in nursing, where her teachers were so impressed with her, they asked her to join the faculty.
 She has been a faculty member there since.
 During her career as nurse and educator, May Wykle made it her mission to open up the field of nursing to more minorities.